-Unfortunately, this estimator is sensitive to bias in the estimation of the nuisance functions, that is, misspecification of either of the nuisance functions induces bias in the estimation of the parameter of interest.
+Unfortunately, this estimator is sensitive to bias in the estimation of nuisance functions.
+That is, misspecifying either of the nuisance functions induces bias in the estimation of the parameter of interest.

-As an alternative approach, for the case of binary treatments, i.e., $\mathcal{A}=\{0,1\}$, \cite{tchetgen2012semiparametric} developed a general semiparametric framework for obtaining inferences about the parameter $\psi$ in the nonparametric model with unrestricted observed data model.
-The authors derived the efficient influence function for $\psi_0(a,a')$
+As an alternative approach, in the case of binary treatment, that is, $\mathcal{A}=\{0,1\}$, \cite{tchetgen2012semiparametric} developed a semiparametric approach to inference for mediation analysis.
+They derived the efficient influence function for $\psi_0(a,a')$ as